 Four Points Centre delivered its third building in February 2019.
 It is the first of two buildings in the Four Points Centre’s second phase of development.
 Four Points Centre IV will round out Phase II and will break ground after the first tenant is secured.

-SailPoint Technologies now occupies the entire 170,000 sf building, a major addition to the 44,683 sf the company has occupied in Four Points Centre Building II since 2012.
+SailPoint Technologies now occupies the entire 170,000-square-foot building, a major addition to the 44,683 square feet the company has occupied in Four Points Centre Building II since 2012.

 Brandywine Realty Trust is developing Four Points Centre Phase II.

 Read Next: The End of a Decade: AQUILA’s Experts Reflect on Austin’s Commercial Real Estate Market Over the Last 10 Years

 Size: 115,000 SF